monirseccse/Show-user-from-multiple-datasource/README.md

 Migration Errors: Ensure the Microsoft.EntityFrameworkCore.Tools package is installed and use the correct -context parameter.

 MongoDB Not Found: Verify that MongoDB is running and accessible at the specified connection string.

-License

-This project is licensed under the MIT License.

-so, i have t# Assignment